Tool Area Courses

 Faculty: Delroy Hunter

-Conflict Resolution in Organizations
+Negotiation and Conflict Resolution in Organizations

 This course is designed to give managers an appropriate background in negotiation and conflict resolution, particularly as applied to labor management relations.
 Specifically, the course provides a general background in negotiation and other conflict resolution strategies, which may be employed in organizations, and allows the student to apply this knowledge in a variety of simulation exercises and case analyses.